NeilBetham/vcr/README.md

 - Couldn't find another solution which is directly suited to my use case

 # Notes
-Currently I am targeting the IBM TS3310 with this tool as that is the only tape library I have access to.
+ - Currently I am targeting the IBM TS3310 with this tool as that is the only tape library I have access to.
+ - Program assumes there is one robot and one drive.
+I plan to fix this later.

 # Encryption
 In order to facilitate storing files securely at rest they will need to be encrypted.
 When VCR stores a file onto tape it will store a header that contains the file info